WhiskyTangoFawks/Radfall/README.md

 # Radfall

 A Fallout 4 survival overhaul.
 This repository contains the **source files only** — not compiled scripts, not a ready-to-install mod.
+Compiled papyrus scripts are available as a release.

 ---